 These social media-like, self-assessments provide students with feedback about themselves using strength-based language.
-The science-based, engaging exercises use a motivational interviewing approach to help learners identify strengths and risk factors and provide personal guidance on ways they can grow.
+The science-based, exercises help intermediate students (4th/ 5th grade) identify strengths and risk factors and provide personal guidance on ways they can grow.
 The "profile" mimics proven counseling approaches by mirroring participant input back to them, making them feel heard.
 Within the program, they are available in seven lessons: "Strengths," "Assertiveness," "Caring - show it," "Attention - paying," "Exercise," "Learning style," and "Bouncing back (Resilience)."

 Let learners know this is a tool to help them understand themselves.
-For younger students or those with literacy challenges, facilitate at their side, but avoid guiding answers.
+For dual language learners or those with literacy challenges, facilitate at their side, but avoid guiding answers.
 Printing and discussing the report together can be a way to build understanding between you and your learner(s).
 The program does not save results as not to lead students into thinking their results are fixed, but rather a snapshot of where they are in this moment in time.
 (A good place to start with the program is the "Strengths" profile.)
+When completed, learners earn 100 points in the